 DOUBLE-EXPOSURE - Exposing the same image frame twice.
 A typical double-exposure shows the same subject twice in the same image.

 DOWNLOAD - Transfer files from a storage device to a computer.
 When you transfer your digital camera's or memory card's image files to your computer, you are "downloading" them.
-(Note: Upload refers to transferring a file from a computer to another storage device.)
+(Note: Upload refers to transferring a file from a computer to another storage device or to a website.)

 DPI - Dots Per Inch - (1) Printer - A measure of print resolution, that is, the number of dots of ink per linear inch of an image.
 The greater the number of dots, the higher the image's resolution.
 (2) Scanner - A scanner's maximum resolution is measured in dots per inch.
 When the number is high, the scanner can scan more data from an original image, increasing the scanner's output quality.
 (3) Images - When the spatial resolution of pixels in an image is altered, a digital image can be made larger or smaller.
 This is usually referred to as PPI [pixels per inch].

 DRAGGING THE SHUTTER - A technique that involves using flash with a long exposure (from a slow shutter speed) to also capture background objects that are in ambient light.